 The song was sung in the 1944 MGM musical, Meet Me in St. Louis.
 In the film, Judy Garland’s character sings the song to her despondent little sister, played by Margaret O’Brien.

 The song was written by Hugh Martin when vacationing in the Southside of Birmingham, Alabama.
 In 1923, Martin and his family would make that house their home.

-Martin presented the lyrics he’d written before the filming of Meet Met in St. Louis.
+Martin presented the lyrics he’d written before the filming of Meet Me in St. Louis.
 He was asked by Garland, director Vincent Minnelli, and co-star Tom Drake, to change the lyrics so they were not so depressing.
-At first Martin resisted, but eventually made the changes.
+At first, Martin resisted but eventually made the changes.

 Garland’s version of the song was released as a single and quickly became popular with the troops serving in World War II.
 Her performance for the troops of the song would bring them to tears.

 The lyrics Garland sang in Meet Me in St. Louis has been recorded by numerous artists with slight variations.